laanp/Icarus_Mods_Separated/laanp-PetMover_Readme.md

     - Specify beacon location in dropdown, then select your pets from the list to move, and click "Send Pets To Beacon" - this will also set the moved pets to a "Wander" state.
     - Can also select any number of your pets in the list and teleport them to your current location with the "Call Pets To You" button.
 - Solves the problem of pets being hung up on terrain when you need them back at the base.
+- Also allows sending Movement, Combat, Consumption and Health commands to any pets you specify.

 ## Installation Details